Complete guide to the Osprey (formerly Engenie) charging network

 Everything you need to know about charging your electric car on the Osprey network – which was formerly known as Engenie

-Osprey is an electric-car charging network that's spread across the UK, excluding Northern Ireland.
-The company was formerly known as Engenie, but rebranded to Osprey in late 2020.
-The change of name coincided with significant expansion for the firm, which includes the planned installation of 2,000 chargers across the UK by 2024.
+Osprey (formerly known as Engenie) is an electric-car charging network that's spread across the UK, excluding Northern Ireland.
+The change of name in late 2020 coincided with significant expansion for the firm, which includes the planned installation of 2,000 chargers across the UK by 2024.

 Osprey's network is mostly made up of 50kW DC rapid chargers offering CCS and CHAdeMO connections, as well as some slower AC chargers using a Type 2 connection.
 These are the universal socket types for all modern electric cars, so will be compatible with all new models.
-Its latest 'Tritium' chargers, such as those at its Croydon and Wolverhampton hubs, can top up compatible cars at up to 175kW; 350 these are either installed or due to be installed in the near future.
+Its latest 'Tritium' chargers, such as those at its Croydon and Wolverhampton hubs, can top up compatible cars at up to 175kW, with more of these units to be installed over the next few years.

 How much does Osprey charging cost?

-There’s no need to register with Osprey – all of its charging points are activated by contactless payment using your debit card or smartphone, and it all of the electricity it provides is from renewable sources.
+That also makes Osprey one of the most expensive charging networks in the UK to use, but at least there's no clunky user experience to deal with.
+There’s no need to register with Osprey, either – all of its charging points are activated by contactless payment using your debit card or smartphone, and it all of the electricity it provides is from renewable sources.

 You can also pay for a top-up at an Osprey point using various third-party accounts, including a Shell Recharge card, a New Motion card, Audi's e-tron Charging Service, Plugsurfing and the Allstar One card.
-Osprey is also supported by the Europe-wide GreenFlux programme, meaning users from the continent can access Osprey chargers using their usual apps and charge cards.
+Osprey is also supported by the Europe-wide GreenFlux programme, meaning users from the continent can access Osprey chargers using their usual apps and charge cards, and is one of several networks that accepts Zap-Pay.

 How fast can I charge at Osprey chargers?